mneck/landgrab/documentation/rules.md

 1. **Build [generated from Builder]**

     Industrialist, Hotelier, and Bureaucrat players pay 1 Wood, 1 Ore, and 1 Coin to construct a building.
-Aside from the Buildings initially placed using **Charter**, a Building cannot be placed to any adjacent Fog hexes (an Expedition must first be placed to change Fog tiles to non-Fog tiles).
+Aside from the Buildings initially placed using **Charter**, a Building cannot be placed adjacent to any Fog hexes (an Expedition must first be placed to change any Fog tiles to non-Fog tiles).
 The following rules regarding "Build" are specific to each player type:

     a.
 The **Industrialist** can build a Farm or Industrial Zone on Sand or Field hex; must be placed adjacent to another Farm, Industrial Zone, or Infrastructure hex.